We Are Not Yet Equal Literature Guide

 This book is an adaptation for young people of the New York Times Bestselling book, White Rage.
 This book received several accolades including, an NAACP Image Award finalist book, a Kirkus Reviews Best Book of the Year, and a NYPL Best Book for Teens.

-Including photographs and archival imagery and extra context, backmatter, and resources specifically for teens, this book provides essential history to help work for an equal future.
+Including photographs, archival imagery, extra context and resources specifically for teens, this book provides essential history to help work for an equal future.

 Literature Guide by Anthony Salciccioli

-Show: In the Declaration of Independence Thomas Jefferson penned the words, “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
-How close is the America of today to matching this vision,?
+- In the Declaration of Independence Thomas Jefferson penned the words, “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
+How close is the America of today to matching this vision?

-Connect: We Art Not Yet Equal focuses on certain watershed periods of U.S. History from the Civil War to President Obama’s second term.
+- We Are Not Yet Equal focuses on certain watershed periods of U.S. History from the Civil War to President Obama’s second term.
 Why do you think the author chose to examine these times specifically?
 Are there other moments in history that can be looked at through the scope of white rage?

 - Buried in Bitter Waters: The Hidden Story of Racial Cleansing in America by Elliot Jaspin (Basic Books, 2007).